 - Eat smaller portions at short intervals rather than large meals, and eat slowly.

-- Avoid foods such as tea, coffee, citrus, chocolate, spicy and fatty foods, that could cause indigestion.
+- Avoid foods such as tea, coffee, citrus, chocolate, and spicy and fatty foods, as they can cause indigestion.

 - Do not eat just before bedtime.
 Eat at least two hours before sleep for the food to digest.